New entry requirement now in effect

 The border services officer may also ask for proof of funds.

 You must present a statement of your bank account issued no more than one week before your departure for Canada.
-It must clearly show that you have enough money to support yourself for the first three months of your stay in Canada.
+It must clearly show that you have enough money to support yourself for the first three months of your stay in Canada (the equivalent of CAN$2,500).

 - securities in bearer form (for example, stocks, bonds, debentures, treasury bills), or